 Only 12 people lived on Coromandel islands in 2006: they were found on Whanganui, Great Mercury and Slipper islands.

-The western coast between Thames and Coromandel town, and just north of Coromandel, were the most accessible parts of the peninsula to Auckland and Hamilton, and after 1945 were populated with motor camps and baches (holiday houses).
+The western coast from Thames to just north of Coromandel town was the part of the peninsula most accessible to Auckland and Hamilton, and after 1945 it was dotted with motor camps and baches (holiday houses).
 Holidaymakers also made their way over poor roads to Whitianga and the newly established town of Whangamatā on the east coast.
-The population rose in summer but fell again in the autumn.
+The population fell again in the autumn.

 More substantial developments took place from the mid-1960s, particularly on the eastern coast, which was easily reached from Auckland and Hamilton with the opening of the Kōpū–Hikuai highway across the peninsula in 1967, and had fewer mudflats than the western coast.